Couple discovers what appears to be a ‘globster’ on the Oregon coast

 “If it had been torn apart, it was really odd how the muscle structure broke down and almost made it look like it had some kind of tentacles on it,” he said.

-The ribs he could see – under what appeared to be hair and flesh – also looked unusual to him.
+The ribs — under what appeared to be hair and flesh — also looked unusual to him.

 Lynn took a video and posted it on Facebook to ask if anyone knew what it was.